-This was a really interesting church.
-I had to walk past a mill pond then through a really smelly farmyard, and then when I got to the church there were actually two churches not one.
+This was an interesting church.
+I had to walk past a mill pond then through a smelly farmyard.
+Then, when I got to the church, there were actually two churches, not one.
 One church was called St Mary's and the other was called St Adelwold's (what a really funny name).

 St Mary's was actually the parish church of North Cockerington (another funny name!), which is the next-door village (St Adelwolds's is the parish church of Alvingham), but both churches used the same churchyard.
 The church doesn't have an organ, it has a harmonium instead.
 This is me inspecting it.

 Sadly, St Mary's isn't used any more, so it's looked after by some nice people called The Churches Conservation Trust (go to their website).

 The last St Mary's church I visited on my trip to Lincolnshire was in a place called Claxby near to Market Rasen.

 I went inside the church and I played in the pulpit.
 It had weird holes in it and I tried to climb through one of them and pretended to get stuck.
 It was really very, very funny!

 This was my 19th church and I needed a serious snooze by this time (not to mention a clean T-shirt).

 10. Covenham St Mary

 I was not very happy in this photo, can you tell?
 Somebody (actually, it was Auntie Fiona) made me sit on a really prickly holly hedge.